You would never think a circus in Siem Reap exists, but it has become one of the city’s biggest attractions. And one with a positive social impact.

-I like nothing more than showing people around and I eagerly await new additions to the town – whether that’s new adventure activities, travel initiatives and excursions that show an alternative side to the town aside from the incredible Angkor Wat temple complex and the infamous Pub Street, alongside the growth of amazing charity and community projects which aid this still troubled country.
+Siem Reap likes to surprise visitors with its growth.
+Whether that’s new adventure activities, travel initiatives and excursions that show an alternative side to the town aside from the incredible Angkor Wat temple complex and the infamous Pub Street, alongside the growth of amazing charity and community projects which aid this still troubled country.

-I had heard about the ‘Phare’ Circus just as I was leaving Siem Reap back in February, so when I returned and heard it was a ‘must see’ then I knew I had to check it out.
-It was a perfect night out, as well an initiative benefiting a great cause.
+I had heard about the ‘Phare’ Circus in 2013 during one of my return visits and heard on the grapevine it was a must-see show, as well an initiative benefiting a great cause.

 Phare, the Cambodian Circus, is an offshoot project of Phare Ponleu Selpak (Association), which translates into “Brightness of the Arts” in English.
 PPS Association is a Cambodian non-profit, non-governmental association founded in 1994 by eight young Cambodian ex-refugee artists in the area of Anchanh Village, Ochar Commune, Battambang Province.